kevfev/AutomanPy/README.md

 # 	"none "	- show all output
 a = Automan(adapter, server_addr='localhost',port=50051,suppress_output="none")

-estim = a.estimate(text = "How full is this parking lot?",
+estim = a.estimate(text = "How many cars are in this parking lot?",
     budget = 6.00,
     title = "Car Counting",
     confidence_int = 10,